wtsimple/The-WP-Connectome/connectome/README.txt

 = Can I decide which elements go in the graph? =

-Yes, you can decide in the settings page exactly which elements will be included in the graph.
-Next to each type of element there is a button to show a foldable panel where you can select each of the elements individually.
+Yes, you can decide in the settings page exactly which elements will be included.
+Next to each type of element there is a button to show a foldable panel where you can select each element individually.
+Right now is a bit cumbersome if you have many elements of some type.
+I'll try to make this panel more functional in future releases.

 = What if I want to show only certain amount for each type of element? =